ll-antn/ChatDBG/README.md

 > [!IMPORTANT]
 >
-> ChatDBG currently needs to be connected to an [OpenAI account](https://openai.com/api/). _Your account will need to have a positive balance for this to work_ ([check your balance](https://platform.openai.com/account/usage)).
-If you have never purchased credits, you will need to purchase at least \$1 in credits (if your API account was created before August 13, 2023) or \$0.50 (if you have a newer API account) in order to have access to GPT-4, which ChatDBG uses.
-[Get a key here.](https://platform.openai.com/account/api-keys)
+> ChatDBG currently needs to be connected to a [DeepSeek account](https://platform.deepseek.com/). _Your account will need to have a positive balance for this to work_.
+DeepSeek offers competitive pricing for their API services.
+[Get a key here.](https://platform.deepseek.com/api-keys)
 >
-> Once you have an API key, set it as an environment variable called `OPENAI_API_KEY`.
+> Once you have an API key, set it as an environment variable called `DEEPSEEK_API_KEY`.
 >
 > ```bash
-> export OPENAI_API_KEY=<your-api-key>
+> export DEEPSEEK_API_KEY=<your-api-key>
 > ```

 Install ChatDBG using `pip` (you need to do this whether you are debugging Python, C, or C++ code):